fermyon/workshops/spin/07-kubernetes.md

 route = "/..."
 ```

 Install the plugin, scaffold the dockerfile, build the container, and push it to your container registry.
 The following example uses the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+Since each application gets its own key value store, but there is a load balancer balancing requests, we only want one deployment replica. **Be sure to modify the `deploy.yaml` to set `replicas` to `1`.

 > Note: To skip building your own container and instead use an existing public one, first copy a pre-scaffolded `deploy.yaml` from the completed apps directory like so: `cp apps/07-kubernetes/magic-8-ball-rust/deploy.yaml .` Then, proceed with the `spin k8s deploy` step.